 Sections are used to divide a material entry into multiple parts.
 To add sections, open the action menu in the material entry and click “New section.”
 You can add a title, description, and files to the newly created section.
 To change the order of the sections of a material entry, click “Sections” in the quick navigation menu on the right.
 Click the edit symbol next to the sections list and rearrange the list via drag and drop.

-Read the tutorial “Structuring room contents” to find out more about sections.
+Tip: Read the tutorial “Structuring room contents” to find out more about sections.

-|Tip: Read our “Room settings” tutorial for more details.|
+|Tip: Read our “workspace settings” tutorial for more details.|

 The “Tasks” rubric enables you to add a due date, planned duration, and status to every new entry.
 The added information will be displayed in the list of entries.
 This allows every user to see who is currently working on which task.
 You can change the status (“pending,” “in progress,” or “done”) of individual or multiple entries via the action menu.

-The first entry in the “Topics” rubric of a room could, for example, introduce the content of a specific seminar.
+The first entry in the “Topics” rubric of a workspace could, for example, introduce the content of a specific seminar.
 You can then create a path to link the introductory topic to other entries in the correct viewing order.
 Before you can add entries to your path, you need to link them to your topic first.
 You can rearrange the path using drag and drop.
-Topic entries are very useful, as they give structure or a fixed order to multiple room entries.
+Topic entries are very useful, as they give structure or a fixed order to multiple workspace entries.